If you already have a 1Password membership, it’s easy to upgrade to 1Password Families.

 Save your Emergency Kit

 We go to extraordinary lengths to keep your data safe.
-We have no access to your Master Passwords or Secret Keys, so we can’t reset or recover them for you.
+We have no access to your account passwords or Secret Keys, so we can’t reset or recover them for you.

 If everyone in your family who can help recover accounts gets locked out at once, you’ll need your Emergency Kits to sign in.
 If you didn’t save yours when you first created your family account, you should save your Emergency Kit now.